Wikia/konfigurator/README.md

 ## Available commands

 ### get
-This command will fetch all the variables from the defined sources and put them in proper file(s).
+This command will fetch all the variables from the defined sources and output them on STDOUT as multi document YAML file.

 #### Available types:
 * **config** - values will be put into ConfigMaps